 An efficient way to cure garlic

 When we harvest our garlic, we brush the dirt out of the roots right away.
 If they are really muddy, we will cut the roots.
 Within 1 hour of harvest, we pull the lowest green leaf from the garlic bulb which cleans the garlic bulb.
-We will cut the mass of leaves off the bulb leaving about 6-9" of stem.
-Next, we put the garlic bulbs about 2-3 bulbs deep in bulb crates (not to many).
+We will cut the mass of leaves off the bulb leaving about 6-9" of the stem.
+Next, we put the garlic bulbs about 2-3 bulbs deep in bulb crates (not too many).
 We store the bulb crates in our warehouse out of sunlight with a temperature of about 70-75 degrees keeping the humidity about 60% (which is hard to control).
-Most importantly, we have plenty of fans blowing on our garlic to keep constant air flow for about 2-3 weeks.
+Most importantly, we have plenty of fans blowing on our garlic to keep constant airflow for about 2-3 weeks.

 We do not have any mold issues by curing garlic this way.
 Mold is quite natural with a root crop, especially alliums.
 Our goal is to ship the highest quality garlic bulbs with no mold issues, and this seems to work the best.

-Traditional way to cure garlic
+The traditional way to cure garlic

 Can you wash garlic bulbs with water?

 We have also washed our garlic bulbs and found it necessary when harvesting in heavy rains with our heavy clay soil.
-As long as you keep good air flow on the curing bulbs, this can be done.
-Although many will say absolutely don't wash your garlic bulbs, but we know many garlic growers that wash their garlic bulbs successfully.
+As long as you keep good airflow on the curing bulbs, this can be done.
+Although many will say absolutely don't wash your garlic bulbs, we know many garlic growers that wash their garlic bulbs successfully.
 Personally, we feel it works better if we pull the lowest green leaf at harvest and cut any overly muddy roots if necessary.

 If our bulbs are really wet, we may let them stay in the sun in the crates for a few hours just to dry a little, but we don't cure our garlic in the sun.
 Many say don't let the bulbs even see the sun and harvest with tents.
 Our garlic bulbs see the sun, but we don't cure in the sun as it can cause curing problems.